John Dunmore Lang: Lang and politics

 Despite their eccentricity, Lang's works were influential in promoting Australia, but his practical schemes for immigration were usually fiascos owing to his lack of business sense.
 After 1851, in any case, immigration to Australia boomed due to the Gold Rush and had no need of promotion.

 Lang's influence should not be underestimated but was marred by his wilful personality.
 As well, the wave of radicalism in Britain and Australia of the mid-19th century soon passed and was succeeded by an era of enthusiasm for the British Empire.
-But he has become an iconic figure in Australian history, as the first public figure to advocate Australian nationalism, federation, full political democracy and republicanism.
+But he has become an iconic figure in Australian history for his advocacy of Australian nationalism, federation, full political democracy and republicanism.
 Lang is the namesake of Dunmore Lang College, at Macquarie University in Sydney.

 Lang's writings are voluminous, his activities multifarious.
 His power of description is remarkable, his assessments of individuals generally perceptive if tinged with his own prejudices.
 His egotism defies belief but his achievements are quite astonishing and overshadow his religious contribution.
 Excluding his newspaper articles his published work runs to some 10,000 pages.

 Lang died on 8 August 1878 in Sydney following a stroke.
 His funeral, on 10 August, was "one of the largest that has taken place in the Australian colonies" – a funeral procession over a mile in length, led by 500 Chinese, with perhaps 70,000 people lining the streets.
 His wife died in 1888, and the last of his children in 1934.
 There were no grandchildren.